dominicarrojado/dominicarrojado.github.io/posts/building-a-link-shortener-api-with-nestjs-and-postgresql-with-tests-part-2.md

 ## Write tests for update a link feature

-For update a link feature, all test cases except one is a combination of what we have already done for the previous features.
+For updating a link feature, all test cases except one are a combination of what we have already done for the previous features.
 We just have to replace the method to use `.put()`.
 Let's settle those first and add the following code:

 ```ts
 ...